 Beware there is a lot of bad woven out there.
 But if you invest in well built woven, you will have a product that will give you many years of service.
 And good woven is beautiful.
 Combined with the choice of fibre colours you can customise elements to work with the décor in your outdoor space.
 A simple quality test is to turn the item over and look underneath at the finishing and frame.
 Clean or messy?
 Check the brand of synthetic rattan and also look how tight and well finished the weave is.
 The German brand Rehau is the world leader.
 The best woven is made by the Cebuano weavers in the Philippines.
 A little known secret.

-Acrylic fabrics perform the best.
+Outdoor acrylic fabrics perform the best.
 They are not waterproof but water resistant and exceptionally stain resistant.
-Sunbrella is the world leader.
 Avoid polyester, it will fade and stain quickly.
 You want a high density foam (nothing to do with softness or firmness – it’s the amount of actual `foam´ in the foam).
 Low density foam (less foam) will sag in a short period of time.
 Ask the question.
 There is also `quick dry foam´ available.
 But it’s not quick dry and in our climate will develop black mould inside over time.

 FABRICS & FOAM

 Check out the warranty period and what exactly it covers.
 A 1 year warranty is worthless.
 2 years is not much better.
 Beware of the warranty trick of `x´ years on the rattan or mesh and `y´ years on the frame.
 If the rattan or mesh fails, the whole product fails and you have wasted your money.
 3 years and you are getting into good territory.
 5 years and you know the company stands behind their brand and their build.
 You’ll have peace of mind.